 City.
 We play many works by contemporary composers and have commissioned and

 premiered several pieces.

-The Carson Chamber Singers, founded in 1985 by Judy Monson as a performing group
+The Carson Chamber Singers, was founded in 1985 by Judy Monson as a performing group

-of the Carson City Symphony Association, has been conducted by Michael Langham
+of the Carson City Symphony Association and was conducted by Michael Langham

 Minden, Genoa, Fallon, and Sacramento.
 They participated with the Symphony in the

 national 2000 Continental Harmony project, and sang at opening ceremonies for the